raza-analytics/Data-Analytics-Portfolio/README.md

 **Power BI:** Primary tool for data modeling and interactive visualization.
 **Calculated Measures:** Developed custom KPIs including Profit and Average Order Value (AOV).
 **Data Slicers:** Implemented dynamic filters for Quarters and States to allow for granular analysis.
-### 📊 Dataset & Methods:
+### 🛠️ Methodology & Workflow:
+**Data Context:** Analyzed an open-source E-commerce dataset containing transactional records (Sales, Profit, Quantity, and Payment Modes) across various regions.
-**Data Modeling:** Established structured table relationships and joins to ensure data integrity.
+**ETL & Modeling:** Established structured table relationships and cleaned raw records in Power BI to ensure data integrity.
-**ETL Workflow:** Conducted an end-to-end BI workflow involving data cleaning, modeling, and strategic visualization.
-**Visual Techniques:** Applied a variety of charts, including Donut, Clustered Bar, Line/Area charts, and Geographic maps for regional tracking.
+**Advanced Analytics:** Developed custom DAX measures for key metrics like Profit Margins and Average Order Value (AOV).
+**Visual Storytelling:** Applied diverse charting techniques (Donut, Line/Area, and Geographic Maps) to highlight regional trends and performance.
 ### 💡 Key Insights & Business Impact:
 **Profit Volatility:** Identified a significant seasonal gap, with a peak profit of $10.3K in November contrasted against a loss of -$3.7K in May.
 **Regional Powerhouses:** Maharashtra ($102K) and Madhya Pradesh ($87K) were identified as the top revenue-contributing states.